Condition-based maintenance

 A major drawback of preventive maintenance, though, is that components are replaced when they are not broken at all.
 Condition-based maintenance provides the solution.
 If certain conditions, including temperature, pressure and vibrations are constantly measured, it will be increasingly easy to predict when components will break down.
 If businesses replace these components at exactly the right moment, the machine's standstill will be minimal and they will optimally benefit from the components' life.
 Just as with corrective maintenance, though, businesses run the risk of running from incident to incident, because today one component may announce the end of its life and tomorrow it's another one's turn to give up.
 This means that there is no longer any coordination of maintenance tasks.

-Together with eight businesses and two other universities, COPE is participating in a large-scale research project which aims to find ways to combine the best aspects of preventive and condition-based maintenance.
-The focus of this research study, which is partly financed by Dinalog, is on the process industry - the industry in which all eight businesses are active.
-The process industry operates complex, expensive machinery which runs 24 hours a day, 7 days a week.
+This large-scale research project aimed to find ways to combine the best aspects of preventive and condition-based maintenance.
+The focus is on the process industry, which operates complex, expensive machinery that runs 24 hours a day, 7 days a week.
 If these facilities are at a standstill, it immediately affects profitability in many instances.
 Another problem is that it is often difficult to switch them on and off.
 Therefore, smart maintenance planning is crucial for this industry in particular.
 It can be created by introducing an integrated approach, using elements from both preventive and condition-based maintenance.
-The research comprises three subprojects:
+The research was comprised of three subprojects:

 -

 Planning of condition-based maintenance.
 When a disruption arises, the mechanics, spare parts and tools which are required still need planning.
 How much time in advance does a disruption have to make itself known?
-And would we be able to improve planning by sharing historical data?
+And could planning be improved by sharing historical data?

 -

 Clustering maintenance tasks.
 Once maintenance has been planned, is it possible to carry out other maintenance tasks at the same time?
-How can we bring maintenance tasks carried out by different maintenance companies into line with each other?
-Would it be possible to exchange mechanics and equipment?
+How can maintenance tasks carried out by different maintenance companies be brought into line with each other?
+Could mechanics and equipment be exchanged?

 -

 Implementation in practice.
-What do we need to bring an integrated approach into practice?
+What is needed to bring an integrated approach into practice?
 How should businesses who own the machinery work together with their maintenance companies to achieve the best possible results?
-What obstacles could we face?
+What obstacles could be encountered?